-Back In Iolcus
+Back in Iolcus

 Jason asked his wife if she could drain some of his own years to give to his father.
-Medea instead cut Aeson’s neck, drained the blood from his body, and replaced it with an elixir which left him some 40 years younger.
+Medea instead cut Aeson’s neck, drained the blood from his body, and replaced it with an elixir that left him some 40 years younger.

 The End of Pelias

 Seeing this, Pelias’ daughters asked Medea to give their father the same gift.
 She claimed to the daughters that she could restore him even more fully than Aeson, but it would require chopping up his body and boiling it with special herbs.

 She demonstrated the process with a ram, which – as she had promised – restored to health and youth.
 Pelias’ daughters quickly did the same to him, though Medea secretly withheld the herbs in his water, leaving the daughters with only a stew of their dead father.